top of page

 What do we do?

 The main aim of the group is for everyone to support each other - only floxies can truly know what other floxies are experiencing.
-We share our knowledge from research plus experience in order to help each other to better understand what’s happening and how to deal with it.
+We share our knowledge from research and experience in order to help each other to better understand what’s happening and how to deal with it.
 Everything we state as fact (e.g. “fluoroquinolones can adversely affect just about every cell in the body”) is backed up with peer-reviewed research.
 Everything we suggest is based on the experience of thousands of floxies from around the world BUT we always add the disclaimer that everyone is different and what may help some people, might actually harm others.

-We also aim to raise awareness about how debilitating, disabling and even life-threatening adverse reactions to fluoroquinolones can be and have worked with several journalists over the years (see Links and Resources).
+We also aim to raise awareness about how debilitating, disabling and even life-threatening adverse reactions to fluoroquinolones can be, and have worked with several journalists over the years (see Links and Resources).

 Our ambition is for fluoroquinolone antibiotics to be removed from primary care and kept only as drugs of last resort in hospital settings.
 Fully informed consent should be obtained whenever they are used, meaning all prescribing doctors need to fully understand the risks.
-They are very powerful drugs nominated to tackle anthrax and other life-threatening infections such as sepsis yet are often given out unnecessarily e.g. as a prophylactic for biopsies or “just in case” (pre-culture) of a prostate infection.
+They are very powerful drugs nominated to tackle anthrax and other life-threatening infections such as sepsis, yet are often given out unnecessarily e.g. as a prophylactic for biopsies or “just in case” (pre-culture) of a prostate infection.

 Since Brexit, the UK agency, MHRA, are now looking themselves at the seriousness of fluoroquinolone side effects (hopefully this reflects the pressure we keep putting on them) and their own review is due to close shortly.
 Six of us have had video-meetings with both their review team and also the Commission for Human Medicines (CHM) to present our lived experiences.
 All members of the group were invited to share their experiences and to suggest how MHRA might minimise risks and increase awareness.

 We have also had a representative sit on a patient expert panel formed to advise the DHSC on their response to the 2020 IMMDS (Cumberlege) report into patient safety.
-Six experts from this panel (including ours!) were then asked to advise the DHSC on their selection of the Patient Safety Commissioner, a new role which was one of the nine recommendations of the IMMDS report.
+Six experts from this panel (including ours) were then asked to advise the DHSC on their selection of the Patient Safety Commissioner, a new role which was one of the nine recommendations of the IMMDS report.
 The panel’s task was to interview each of the shortlisted candidates and report back to DHSC.
-Dr Henrietta Hughes was appointed last year (we have no deal if the panel influenced this choice!) and she has already mentioned fluoroquinolones several times as an area of concern.
+Dr Henrietta Hughes was appointed last year (we have no idea if the panel influenced this choice!) and she has already mentioned fluoroquinolones several times as an area of concern.

 When did we start all this?